 Designated Specialist Provision

-Designated Specialist Provision (DSP) are specialist education setting within a mainstream school or academy.
+A Designated Specialist Provision (DSP) is a specialist unit inside a mainstream school or academy.

 Each DSP offers a specialism.
 The following list will help you find a DSP that is relevant to your child's needs.